julianthome/acosolver/README.md

 * [rest-auth-proxy](https://github.com/kamranzafar/rest-auth-proxy): an LDAP micro-service
 * [TPC-(APP|C|W)](http://www.tpc.org/tpc_app/): standard security benchmark accepted as representative of real environments by the Transactions processing Performance Council

 The table below details the vulnerability information for every application of our benchmark.
 It shows the number of extracted vulnerable and non-vulnerable paths.
-We verified whether a given path is vulnerable or not through manual inspection and consultation of [NVD](https://nvd.nist.gov/) and encountered the following vulnerability types in our benchmark:
+We have verified whether a given path is vulnerable or not through manual inspection and consultation of [NVD](https://nvd.nist.gov/) and have encountered the following vulnerability types in our benchmark:

 * XML Injection (XML)
 * XPath Injection (XPath)